Comments on epsilon expansion of the O$(N)$ model with boundary: Introduction

 Here $\Phi_{1}^{\alpha}$ is an O$(N)$ vector field subject to either Neumann or Dirichlet boundary condition, and $\Omega_{d-1}$ is the volume of a $(d-1)$-dimensional sphere: $\Omega_{d-1}=2\pi^{d/2}/\Gamma(d/2)$.
 The beta function $\beta_{\lambda}$ for the bulk coupling $\lambda$ is (see e.g., \cite{Peskin:1995ev})

 where $\mu$ is a momentum scale.
 This O$(N)$ model exhibits critical behaviors at the infrared fixed point with

 The conformal dimensions of bulk operators at the Wilson-Fisher fixed point can be derived in perturbation theory \cite{Wilson:1971dc,Wilson:1973jj,Collins:1984xc,Peskin:1995ev, Kleinert:2001ax,kardar_2007}.
 Rychkov and Tan reproduced the leading anomalous dimensions by the axiomatic method \cite{Rychkov:2015naa}, which compare the free O$(N)$ theory in four dimensions and the Wilson-Fisher fixed point in $(4-\epsilon)$ dimensions without resorting to diagrammatic calculations.
 The validity of their method was examined in the $\phi^4$-theory, and successive studies revealed that their framework can be applied to various models including not only bosonic but also fermionic fields \cite{Basu:2015gpa, Ghosh:2015opa, Raju:2015fza, Sen:2015doa, Nii:2016lpa, Roumpedakis:2016qcg, Giombi:2016hkj, Gopakumar:2016cpb, Gopakumar:2016wkt, Hasegawa:2016piv, Gliozzi:2016ysv}.
 Furthermore, this method was adapted to defect CFT with a monodromy defect \cite{Billo:2013jda, Gaiotto:2013nva} in $(4-\epsilon)$ dimensions \cite{Yamaguchi:2016pbj, Soderberg:2017oaa}, which precisely reproduced the anomalous dimensions of the defect operators.
-More recently, the Rychkov-Tan approach has been combined with the conformal bootstrap \cite{Rattazzi:2008pe,Poland:2018epd} to derive new constraints on the dynamics of fermionic boundary and defect CFTs, such as Yukawa and Gross-Neveu model, etc. \cite{Herzog:2022jlx,Giombi:2022vnz}.\footnote{See e.g., \cite{Liendo:2012hy,Bissi:2018mcq,Dey:2020jlc,Padayasi:2021sik,Gliozzi:2015qsa,Gimenez-Grau:2022ebb,Gimenez-Grau:2022czc,Bianchi:2022sbz} for the applications of conformal bootstrap to the O$(N)$ vector models with boundaries or defects.} To our best knowledge, however, the anomalous dimensions of boundary composite operators have not yet been derived by the axiomatic approach.
-Our main goal is to reproduce the leading anomalous dimensions of boundary composite operators by the Rychkov-Tan method.
-We also perform diagrammatic calculations and verify that the two methods give the same results.
+More recently, the Rychkov-Tan approach has been combined with the conformal bootstrap \cite{Rattazzi:2008pe,Poland:2018epd} to derive new constraints on the dynamics of fermionic boundary and defect CFTs, such as Yukawa and Gross-Neveu model, etc. \cite{Herzog:2022jlx,Giombi:2022vnz}.\footnote{See e.g., \cite{Liendo:2012hy,Bissi:2018mcq,Dey:2020jlc,Padayasi:2021sik,Gliozzi:2015qsa,Gimenez-Grau:2022ebb,Gimenez-Grau:2022czc,Bianchi:2022sbz} for the applications of conformal bootstrap to the O$(N)$ vector models with boundaries or defects.}

 A few comments on our notation of operators are in order.
 (See table \ref{Table: notations of operators}.)
 We focus on the Neumann boundary condition in the main text and leave the Dirichlet case to appendix \ref{app:Dirichlet boundary condition}.